 - 44. The Company had deposited and created provision for "National Calamity Contingent Duty" ('NCCD') including applicable cess in its Haridwar plant during prior years, while contesting the same on the ground that NCCD is in nature of excise duty and should be covered by Area based exemption.
 Pursuant to favourable order from Hon'ble Supreme Court, the provision has been reversed as exceptional item during the current year ended March 31, 2020. - 45.
 The disclosures regarding details of specified bank notes held and transacted during November 8, 2016 to December 30, 2016 has not been made in these financial statements since the requirement does not pertain to financial year ended March 31, 2020. - 46.
-During the current year ended March 31, 2020, the Company had introduced a voluntary retirement scheme (VRS) and the Company had considered an expense of ₹ 60.11 crore for employees who have accepted to be part of VRS as exceptional item in the standalone financial statements.
+During the current year ended March 31, 2020, the Company had introduced a voluntary retirement scheme (VRS) and the Company had considered an expense of ₹ 60.1 crore for employees who have accepted to be part of VRS as exceptional item in the standalone financial statements.

-For B S R & Co.
-LLP

-Chartered Accountants ICAI Firm's Registration
+As per our report of even date attached For B S R & Co.
+LLP Chartered Accountants ICAI Firm's Registration No.: 101248W/W-100022

-No.: 101248W/W-100022

-Partner Membership No.: 095037

-UDIN: 20095037AAAAB01453

-Place: New Delhi Date: June 9, 2020 For and on behalf of the Board of Directors of
+Partner Membership No.: 095037 UDIN: 20095037AAAAB01453 Place: New Delhi Date: June 9, 2020 For and on behalf of the Board of Directors of Hero MotoCorp Limited